-When looking to take advantage of military tuition assistance the first step is always to connect with your education service officer (ESO) from your branch of service, and get approval from your command.
-They will have the updated information on the process for your specific branch of service.
+When looking to take advantage of military tuition assistance, the first step is always to connect with your education service officer (ESO) from your branch of service and get approval from your command.
+They will have updated information on the process for your specific branch of service.

 Military Tuition Assistance is a benefit paid to eligible members of the Army, Marine Corps, Navy, Air Force, and Coast Guard.
-Each service has its own criteria for eligibility, obligated service, application processes and restrictions.
-The Tuition Assistance Program will fund up to 100 percent of your college tuition and certain fees with the following limits:
+Each service has its own criteria for eligibility, obligated service, application processes, and restrictions.
+The Tuition Assistance Program will fund up to 100% of your college tuition and certain fees with the following limits:

 - Not to exceed $250 per semester credit hour or $166 per quarter credit hour

 - Not to exceed $4,500 per fiscal year (Oct 1 - Sep 30)

 For more information, visit:

 Marine Corps, Navy, and Coast Guard: https://www.navycollege.navy.mil/tuition-assistance/index.htm